-GoodDollar contacted Sayfer to perform a security audit on their bridge on-chain smart contracts and off-chain agents.
+GoodDollar contacted Sayfer to perform a security audit on their smart contracts after GoodDollar added superfluid functionality to their contracts.

 This report documents the research carried out by Sayfer targeting the selected resources defined under the research scope.
-Particularly, this report displays the security posture review for GoodDollar bridge on-chain smart contracts and off-chain agents.
+Particularly, this report displays the security posture review for GoodDollar smart contracts After the update where superfluid was implemented.